Azure/kubeflow-labs/2-kubernetes/README.md

 ## The basic concepts of Kubernetes

-While there are many options for running containerized distributed deep learning at scale, we have selected Kubernetes due to its superior cluster management technology and the huge developer community.
 [Kubernetes](https://kubernetes.io/) is an open-source technology that makes it easier to automate deployment, scale, and manage containerized applications in a clustered environment.
 The ability to use GPUs with Kubernetes allows the clusters to facilitate running frequent experimentations, using it for high-performing serving, and auto-scaling of deep learning models, and much more.

 ### Overview